rizsotto/Bear/doc/bear.1.md

 to find the source file name from the list of arguments.
 This is dones by looking for the arguemnts and check whether it has extension, and the extension is for a source file.
 Again, bear has a built in list of known source file extensions.
+Both built-in lists can be viewed but not modified.

-Since the post process might be buggy there is a way to see all exec calls.
+Since the post process might be buggy, there is a way to see all exec calls.
 This gives opportunity to write custom post processing.
 The format of the debug output looks like this: